lelit/tailor/README.rst

 About
 =====

-Tailor is a tool to migrate changesets between ArX_, Baz_, `Bazaar`_, CVS_, Codeville_, Darcs_, Git_, Mercurial_, Monotone_,
+Tailor is a tool to migrate changesets between Aegis_, ArX_, Baz_, `Bazaar`_, CVS_, Codeville_, Darcs_, Git_, Mercurial_, Monotone_,
 Perforce_, Subversion_ and Tla_ [#]_ repositories.